jamesandersonwalsh/jameswalsh.dev/posts/003-pnpm-has-yarn-and-npm-beat.md

    The output should be something like `/<your-home-directory>/Library/pnpm/node`.

-9. If you ever want to change your node version as you would normally with NVM you can use the same command mentioned in step 5.
+6. If you ever want to change your node version as you would normally with NVM you can use the same command mentioned in step 5.
 In this example pin our global node version to `18.16.1`

-   **COPY**

    ```sh
     pnpm env use --global 18.16.1